ventinus/Budget/README.md

 If this causes problems for you, you may want to try changing your terminal's color theme to have more contrast, or running Create React Native App from a different terminal.
 You can also manually enter the URL printed by the packager script in the Expo app's search bar to load it manually.

-### TODOS

-next:
-- switch to using a tab nav on the bottom of the screen rather than the navigation route. back button replaces current menu/close buttons
-- always show current cash acount totals in day breakdown
-- allow way to delete accounts
-  - should not be able to delete account if it has recurringEvents. or do a dependent destroy. maybe display message saying all associated events will be destroyed and must confirm

-future:
-- add sorting options to accounts page (name, date, amount... all 'columns') and up|down
-- add transactions to track single deposits and expenses?
-  - create/add label to transactions (labels are automatically created by account/recurrent event names)
-- style DayBreakdown page
-- create Summary container (home page?) with some stats
-  - lowest and highest amounts
-  - cumulative totals on a weekly/monthly basis (local state option)
-  - add some kind of trends overview (based on defined budgets)
-- add budgets and incorporate how budgets are utilized in forecast
-- add notification for falling below comfort level
-- add error messages for input fields
-- hide recurring events add button when no cash accounts have been created
-- add labels to form fields (as are done in "Date", "Repeat Every", etc.)
-- add error message for trying to delete a cash account used in recurring events
-- prevent creating a recurring event when no cash accounts present